-Fort Makers is an art and design studio, inspired by the Bauhaus, that makes functional and interactive art.
+Fort Makers is a multidisciplinary art and design studio, inspired by the Bauhaus, that makes functional and interactive art.
 We create large-scale public art installations, as well as a wide variety of fashion and home products.
 Each piece reflects the unique hand of the artist and the energy and inspiration of the group.
 The vast array of objects we’ve made is a reflection of our overall goal: we aim to create a three-dimensional and immersive, visual world, or rather, an artistic brand.

 Nana Spears Creative Director and Co-Founder of Fort Makers